statamic/v2-docs/content/collections/docs/taxonomies.md

 In the Control Panel, the taxonomy fields will be displayed in the meta sidebar.
 Learn more about [Taxonomies in the Control Panel](#control-panel) below.

+It's also possible to use terms in your content without "taxonomizing" it.
+[More details below](#without-taxonomizing)

 ## Term Values and Slugs {#values-and-slugs}